VenugopalEkambaram/Sub-Domains-and-IP-addresses/README.md

 # Sub-Domains-and-IP-addresses
 This project takes any domain(www.yahoo.com) as input.
 Then user can generate subdomains for it and find their corresponding IP addresses.

-Front end developed with AngularJS
+Front end developed with AngularJS.

 Back end API built with .NET Framework 4.5, ASP.NET, MVC